w3f/polkadot-wiki/docs/learn/learn-staking.md

 own entity for purposes of slashing, just as they are for staking rewards.

 In rare instances, a nominator may be actively nominating several validators in a single era.
 In this case, the slash is proportionate to the amount staked to that specific validator.
+With very large bonds, such as parachain liquid staking accounts, a nominator has multiple active nominations per era (Acala's LDOT nominator typically has 7-12 active nominations per era).
 Note that you cannot control the percentage of stake you have allocated to each validator or choose who your active validator will be (except in the trivial case of nominating a single validator).
 Staking allocations are controlled by the [Phragmén algorithm](learn-phragmen.md).